Picture

 This one is obvious, but even for people who have taken a class before in mediumship, it's actually helpful to continue taking classes from different teachers.
 Mediumship is not necessarily something you can take a one-day workshop in and all of a sudden you're a great medium.
 It takes time and effort and practice and learning all the time to develop.

-There are mediumship or other intuitive classes being offered pretty much everywhere, and I am also seeing more and more online courses being offered.
+There are mediumship or other intuitive classes offered pretty much everywhere, and I am also seeing more and more online courses offered.
 Even people who teach their classes in-person have an online option for those who can't attend.
+You can find the online classes that I teach here.

 If you can't find mediumship-specific classes, then take a class in a different intuitive art.
 Whenever you're working on developing any kind of intuitive reading, it will automatically help you develop in all other kinds of intuitive readings.
 So for example, if you can't find a mediumship class, take a psychic reading class instead, because it's bound to still help your mediumship.